-In 2010, Swinburne also entered into formal agreements with the Victorian Aboriginal Community Services Association Ltd (VACSAL) and the Healesville Indigenous Community Services Association (HICSA).
-Work through these partnerships continued in 2011, aimed at improving educational outcomes for Indigenous Australians.
+Swinburne also entered into formal agreements with the Victorian Aboriginal Community Services Association Ltd (VACSAL) and the Healesville Indigenous Community Services Association (HICSA) in 2010.
+Work through these partnerships continued throughout 2011 and 2012, aimed at improving educational outcomes for Indigenous Australians.

-The Executive Director of the School for Sustainable Futures led the development of Swinburne's 2011 - 15 Social Inclusion Action Plan.
-Launched in 2011, the development of this Plan was guided by a Steering Committee that included the School's Director (Learning) and Indigenous Education Office staff representatives, as well as the University's Deputy Vice-Chancellor (Academic), Deputy Vice-Chancellor (TAFE), Vice-President (Student & Corporate Services), Pro Vice-Chancellor (Learning & Teaching) and Director (Human Resources).
+The Executive Director of the School for Sustainable Futures is responsible for the implementation of Swinburne's 2011 - 15 Social Inclusion Action Plan.
+The development of this Plan was been guided by a Steering Committee that included the School's Director (Learning) and Indigenous Education Office staff representatives, as well as the University's Deputy Vice-Chancellor (Academic), Deputy Vice-Chancellor (TAFE), Vice-President (Student & Corporate Services), Pro Vice-Chancellor (Learning & Teaching) and Director (Human Resources).

-Throughout 2011, the Director (Learning) of the School for Sustainable Futures was also a member of the University Council, the Council Campus Planning & Buildings Committee, the University's Academic Senate, the Swinburne Student Amenities Association Board and various other University management committees.
+Throughout 2012, the Director (Learning) of the School for Sustainable Futures was also a member of the University Council, the Council Campus Planning & Buildings Committee, the University's Academic Senate, the Swinburne Student Amenities Association Board and various other University management committees.
 She was also a member of the Toorong Marnong Committee which focuses its activities on boosting Indigenous participation in universities throughout Victoria.